The world of business has so many confusing terms, particularly when it comes to the area of branding.

 - Customer loyalty

-These attributes can either add or subtract from the value of your current (or future) products or services.
-If you have positive brand equity, your customers regard your brand highly and are thus more likely to do business with you.
-In contrast, if you have negative brand equity, your target audience would rather avoid your brand.
+These attributes can add or subtract from the value of your products or services.
+If you have positive brand equity, customers value your brand highly and are prone to do business with you.
+In contrast, if you have negative brand equity, customers would rather avoid your brand.

 If brand equity is intangible, why is it important?